tonrea333/emoji-translator/README.md

 Let's start with `encode`.

 * First, we need to query our input box.
-Check it out in the HTML--it's the one with the id `emagi-input`.
+Check it out in the HTML--it's the one with the id `translator-input`.
 * Once we've queried that element, grab its `.value` property containing the input's contents and store it in a variable.
 * There's an `h1` in our html with the id `results`--this is where we'll put our output to our user.
 Query that element and save it to a variable.
 * Now set its `.innerText` to the result of passing the input to `encode`. **Note: this function is available to you globally because it's sourced in _first_ in your html file.
 Check it out at the bottom of the file; we have a LOT of script tags here!**